spot_img

 Even though the most common sorbents are synthetic polymers such as polypropylene fiber and polyester fiber currently [24], they are not renewable or biodegradable, and they are expensive, which severely limits their future application [22].
 Cattail fibers have been proposed as a promising natural source for the development of oil absorbents [17].
 One of the most important intrinsic factors contributing to the high capacity of oil absorption is the availability of open pores made available by the fibers [19].

 Several researchers investigated cattail fiber assembly for its ability to absorb oil [16-17,19, 22,24-26].
 According to Cui et al., the oil-sorption rates of cattail fiber assemblies to engine oil and vegetable oil were 13.4 g/g and 14.6 g/g, respectively, and the oil retention capability to both engine oil and vegetable oil after 24 hours was greater than 95 percent [16].
-Later on, Quan et al. reported that cattail fiber has a high sorption capacity: 1g cattail fiber can absorb 24.7g pure motor oil and 27.8g pure vegetable oil [27].
+Later on, Quan et al. reported that cattail fiber has a high sorption capacity: 1g cattail fiber can absorb 24.7g of pure motor oil and 27.8g pure vegetable oil [27].

 In addition, Khan et al. investigated the ability of cattail fibers to remove PAHs (polycyclic aromatic hydrocarbons), and they found that cattail fiber had a high capacity for PAH sorption.
 1 g of cattail fiber can remove 0.1 to 11 mg of PAHs, whereas PAH concentrations in runoff are in the nanogram or microgram range [26].

-According to Xu et al., higher packing density of cattail fiber assembly results in lower oil sorption capacity due to less available space among fibers.
+According to Xu et al., the higher packing density of cattail fiber assembly results in lower oil sorption capacity due to less available space among fibers.
 In their investigation, they discovered that 0.04 g/ cm3 packing density was the best [22].
 It is stated that the performance of cattail fiber assemblies on oil retention capacity was better than the performance on oil sorption capacity [24].

 Catalytically active carbons (CAC) material was synthesized using natural cattail fibers as raw materials to regulate and amplify the catalytic sites, allowing excellent potential applications in renewable energy conversion and storage systems [28].
 Song et al. developed cattail fiber-derived hierarchical porous carbon materials for use in energy storage and conversion [29].